Updated on November 8, 2023

 If you are visiting Italy, you will need an International Driving Permit (along with your valid US driver’s license) to drive legally in Italy.

-Read our article on the International Driving Permit for Italy – Why & How to Get One.
+Read all about it in my article on the International Driving Permit for Italy – Why & How to Get One.

 Renting a Car in Italy as a Resident